onigiripotato/computing-work-/README.md

 __Hello onigiripotatos__
 :potato:
 :cheese:
+🍙

-unfortunately i can't put the onigiri emoji there :(
+:O I found the onigiri emoji yey :)

 As you can see, I have absolutely no ideas
 :(